Skip to main content

 Student registration successful!

-๐ŸŽ‰ Woohoo!
-Give yourself a pat on the back!
-With that simple spell, you've conjured up a test case with a mock!
-Explore the Keploy directory and you'll discover your handiwork in test-1.yml and mocks.yml.
+🎉 Woohoo!
+With a simple API call, you've crafted a test case with a mock!
+Dive into the Keploy directory and feast your eyes on the newly minted test-1.yml and mocks.yml

 Sample Keploy Test Result Node MongoDB